The Number of the Life Path

 Some well-known representatives of the Number Three Life Path include Johann Wolfgang von Goethe (August 28, 1749), Charles Dickens (February 7, 1812), Franz Kafka (July 3, 1883), and Sviatoslav Richter (March 20, 1915).

 Life Path Four isn't easy.
 This is the path of responsibility, organization, and hard work.
 Other qualities that are necessary to succeed on the Life Path of Number Four include tenacity, the ability to concentrate for a prolonged length of time, self-reliance, and a knack for creating order out of chaos.

 People who follow this Life Path are typically neither fast nor flexible.
 Even if a problem can be solved in a much simpler way, Number Fours will manage to choose the most laborious and tedious approach.
 Get-rich-quick schemes are definitely not for them!
-Number Fours give the impression that they enjoy additional work, even when they have to redo the same thing again and again, though keep in mind that this quality can even be found to a certain extent in others.
+Number Fours give the impression that they enjoy additional work, even when they have to redo the same thing again and again.

 Number Four people can be successful both as employers and employees, but only where there is real, hard work to be done.
 In an environment where purposeful activity is only imitated, as can frequently happen in bureaucratic organizations, Number Fours will annoy everyone with misplaced calls for responsibility and efficiency.

 The best activities where people of the Life Path Four can showcase their talents are those where something practical is being done, something that requires prolonged effort and great attention to detail.
 Programming, building or gardening are all good examples of tasks Number Fours can excel at.